Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Preliminaries on graded algebras and their modules

 \begin{proof} (1) If $M$ is graded perfect, then it is clearly perfect.
 Conversely, assume that $M$ has a projective resolution of finite type, say

 so that $M$ is quasi-isomorphic to the perfect complex $P^{\bullet}$.
-We will construct a graded resolution $Q^{\bullet}$ of $M$ consisting of finitely generated graded projective modules.
+Then one may construct a graded resolution $Q^{\bullet}$ of $M$ consisting of finitely generated graded projective modules.
 Because $M$ is finitely generated, it has a finite set of homogeneous generators, and thus there is a finitely generated graded projective module $Q^0$ with a graded surjection $Q^0 \twoheadrightarrow M$.

-The rest of the graded resolution is constructed by induction.
-Suppose that we have constructed $Q^0, \dots, Q^{-n+1}$.
-Let $K$ be the kernel of $P^{-n+1} \to P^{-n+2}$, and let $L$ be the kernel of the map $Q^{-n+1} \to Q^{-n+2}$.
-By the generalized Schanuel's lemma~\cite[Corollary~5.5]{LMR}, we have
+The rest of the graded resolution can now be constructed by an inductive argument, with the assistance of the generalized Schanuel's lemma~\cite[Corollary~5.5]{LMR}.

-Since the $P^i$ and $Q^i$ above are all finitely generated, and since $K$ is finitely generated (as $P^{\bullet}$ is a finite type resolution), we conclude that $L$ is finitely generated.
-Furthermore, $L$ is graded because it is the kernel of a graded module homomorphism.
-Thus there exists a finitely generated projective graded module $Q^{-n}$ with a surjection $Q^{-n} \twoheadrightarrow L$, which we compose with the embedding $L \hookrightarrow Q^{-n+1}$ to obtain the next step $Q^{-n} \to Q^{-n+1}$ in the resolution.

 (2) Since $Q$ is a bounded above complex of graded projectives, $\RHom_A(Q, N) = \Hom_A(Q,N)$ and $\RgrHom_A(Q,N) = \grHom_A(Q,N)$.
 Since each $Q^i$ is finitely generated, the inclusion $\grHom_A(Q^i, N^j) \to \Hom_A(Q^i, N^j)$ is an equality for each $i, j$; it follows that the natural inclusion of complexes $\grHom_A(Q, N) \to \Hom_A(Q, N)$ is an equality as required.